edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Stores Tooltip Page

-I want users to be able to see each store's year-to-date profit performance against the profit target just by hovering the mouse over a store on the map.
-To do this, I created a custom tooltip page, and copied over the profit gauge visual, then set the tooltip of the visual to the tooltip page I had created.
+I want users to see each store's year-to-date profit performance against the profit target just by hovering the mouse over a store on the map.
+To do this, I created a custom tooltip page and copied over the profit gauge visual, then set the tooltip of the visual to the tooltip page I had created.

 ![](stores_tooltip_screenshot.png)

 ## Cross-Filtering

 Power BI has cross-highlighting set up by default on most visuals, so clicking on a region in one visual will automatically filter the others.
-Thsi can be good for some situations, but it others in can confuse the user and obscure the message I want to get across.
-So I wanted to change the visual interactions settings of my Power BI report pages.
+This can be good for some situations, but in others, it can confuse the user and obscure the message I want to get across.
+So, I wanted to change the visual interaction settings of my Power BI report pages.

 ### Executive Summary Page

-I made sure that the Product Category bar chart and the Top 10 Products table did not filter the card visuals or KPIs.
+I ensured the Product Category bar chart and the Top 10 Products table did not filter the card visuals or KPIs.
 I selected the Product Category bar chart or the Top 10 Products table to make it active.
 From the Format tab of the ribbon, I selected Edit Interactions.
-I saw filter and highlight icons on the other visuals on the report page.
-To disable the cross-filtering or cross-highlighting effect of the selected visual, I clicked on the None icon on the card visuals or KPIs that I didn't want to be affected.
+I saw filter and highlight icons by the other visuals on the report page.
+To turn off the cross-filtering or cross-highlighting effect of the selected visual, I clicked on the None icon on the card visuals or KPIs I didn't want to be affected.
-I repeated the same process for the other visual that I wanted to change the interaction behavior.
+I repeated the same process for the other visual that I wanted to change the interaction behaviour.
-To save the changes, I selected Edit interactions again from the Format tab of the ribbon.
+To save the changes, I selected Edit Interactions again from the Format tab of the ribbon.

 ### Customer Detail Page

-I disabled the cross-filtering effect of the Top 20 Customers table on the other visuals.
-I prevented the Total Customers by Product Column Chart from affecting the Customers line graph.
+I turned off the cross-filtering effect of the Top 20 Customers table on the other visuals.
+I prevented the Total Customers by Product Column Chart from affecting the Customers' line graph.
 I enabled the cross-filtering effect of the Total Customers by Country donut chart on the Total Customers by Product donut chart.

 ### Product Detail Page